Fruitpunch44/Simple-Socket-Chat/README.md

 From Client to Server: Type a message in the client terminal and press Enter.
 The message will be sent to the server, which will display it.
 From Server to Client: The server can also send messages to the client by typing in the server's terminal.
 Closing the Connection: To close the connection, type close in the client terminal.
 The connection will be terminated, and the client will disconnect from the server.

+# Future of this
+will try and add more sophisticated features later on such as a gui useranme auth file uploading